 Major Thoroughfare Plan

 The Major Thoroughfare Plan (MTP) is a graphic illustration of the long-range plan that identifies the general alignments and functional classifications of roadway facilities that are needed to meet projected long-term transportation needs within the county.
 It is also used to develop appropriately sized transportation facilities to serve the needs of the community as development occurs.
-The MTP is not a list of construction projects; please refer to the Five Year Project Plan within the County’s Adopted Budget for a list of planned public improvement projects over the next five years.
+The MTP is not a list of construction projects; please refer to the Five Year Project Plan within Jefferson County's most recent adopted budget for a list of planned public improvement projects over the next five years.

 The last update to the MTP was adopted by the Jefferson County Planning Commission, which is authorized to approve updates and changes to the MTP, on January 10, 2018.